 Also, good shoes(any sneakers will do) and flip-flops for using the communal showers.

-No, my friend, even if I told you to bring a swim suit, you can’t really swim in Tayrona National Park as the Carribean Sea is rough there!
+No, my friend, even if I told you to bring a swimsuit, you can’t really swim in Tayrona National Park as the Caribbean Sea is rough there!

 I understand you, you went all the way and you really want to swim in that turquoise water, I hear you.
-But please keep in mind that there is a strong rip tide, extremely dangerous under-currents and many people have died there.
+But please keep in mind that there is a strong rip tide, and extremely dangerous undercurrents, and many people have died there.

 There is one place in the park where you can swim, however, called La Piscina.
 But please keep in mind that it can get quite crowded during the high season.
 The weather is always pretty good on the Caribbean coast, but it tends to be the busiest in January and February.